traitecoevo/saltbush/README.md

 # saltbush
-Saltbush processes drone and ausplots field survey data to calculate the predictive accuracy of a range of spectral metrics in estimating taxonomic plant diversity
+saltbush processes ausplots drone and field survey data to calculate spectral + taxonomic diversity values for assessment of the 'spectral variability hypothesis' in arid australia.